A guide to each metering mode on your camera

 General Metering - Your DSLR will have a number of metering modes that at first glance can seem a little confusing and overwhelming.
 Which do you use and when?

 It all takes practice with all the general metering settings on your camera to find which one suits you for each shoot.
-Before I go into finer details about capturing an image, here is a quick run down of each metering mode that your camera may have.
-We go into finer details on the following pages:
+Before I go into finer details about capturing an image, here is a quick rundown of each metering mode that your camera may have.
+We go into more detail on the following pages: